FluffLescure/mini-proj/README.md

 ## Documentation

 The documentation of the front-end design is available in the [`doc`](https://github.com/FluffLescure/mini-proj/blob/main/doc) folder.
-The game logic is not documented but has been heavily inspired by the online lettris game available at [`https://langue-francaise.tv5monde.com/jouer/jeux/lettris`](https://https://langue-francaise.tv5monde.com/jouer/jeux/lettris).
+The game logic is not documented but has been heavily inspired by the online lettris game available [`here`](https://https://langue-francaise.tv5monde.com/jouer/jeux/lettris).